gselzer/musical-train/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.

+We want to create a simple Pokemon game to pick up childhood memories

 Describe at a high level a program that could solve that problem.

+We will design and implement a simple Pokemon game which only involves cathcing but not battles

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)

+Pokemon Lite

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+Pokemon appearance, type lookup, action prompt, ball choice prompt.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.